 - Re-live the heart-warming adventures and moments of enlightenment: “Fall Uphill” on the backroads of a Mexican mountain.
 Re-discover how to find peace and use your emotions like a sail to travel to faraway lands.
 Re-define what it means to love while facing extreme loneliness.
 Re-create the key to happiness living with the poorest of poor people all over the world.
 Tame the lions of your mind on a bicycle safari in Africa.
-Sit at the feet of an enlightened guru in the foothill of the Himalayas discussing the secrets of life.
+Sit at the feet of an enlightened guru in the foothills of the Himalayas discussing the secrets of life.
 Meet a great buddha in the most unlikely place and learn to literally create the meaning to your life.

 - Re-live the most difficult moment, and learn from my mistakes — the extreme culture shock of returning home, and discover how we’re all programmed by our culture to be fearful and reactive.
 Unlike most books that end on the last day with a “happily ever after” moment, Falling Uphill contains several chapters that take place after returning home and integrating the new worldview with the old bad habits.

 - Create an adventure in every moment.
 Witness how the author realized the journey never ends, and learn how to see the world with eyes of wonder.

 - Easy-to-read short stories.
 The book is written in the rare first-person, present-tense narrative so that you feel as if you’re riding the bike in quest of the great mysteries of life.
 Each chapter answers a common question and is a complete short story.
 You can read the book in any order!
-However, the stories slowly build — from a survival mindset to moments of enlightenment — towards the grand finale which changed the way the author saw himself and the world forever.
+However, the stories slowly build — from a survival mindset to moments of enlightenment — towards the grand finale which changes the way the author sees himself and the world forever.